easybuilders/easybuild/docs/Configuration_Legacy.rst

 Porting from legacy configuration style
 ---------------------------------------

-In EasyBuild v1.x, a couple of configuration options other than the ones above are available that follow the **legacy configuration style**,
+In EasyBuild v1.x, a couple of configuration options, other than the standard ones aligned with variables, are available that follow the **legacy configuration style**, including:
-including:

 -  the ``-C`` and ``--config`` command line arguments ( **use** ``--configfiles`` **instead** )
 -  the ``$EASYBUILDCONFIG`` environment variable ( **use** ``$EASYBUILD_CONFIGFILES`` **instead** )
 -  the default path ``$HOME/.easybuild/config.py`` ( **new-style default path is** ``$XDG_CONFIG_HOME/easybuild/config.cfg``)
 -  the legacy fallback path ``<installpath>/easybuild/easybuild_config.py`` ( **only default/fallback path is** ``$XDG_CONFIG_HOME/easybuild/config.cfg``)

 Likewise, the following legacy environment variables allowed to override selected configuration settings:

 -  ``$EASYBUILDBUILDPATH``: build path to be used by EasyBuild ( **use** ``$EASYBUILD_BUILDPATH`` **instead** )
 -  ``$EASYBUILDINSTALLPATH``: install path to be used by EasyBuild ( **use** ``$EASYBUILD_INSTALLPATH`` **instead** )